av-mae-uf/av1tenth-docs/docs/assignments/milestones/milestone1.rst

 * ``package.xml`` file filled out properly
 * .zip file containing entire package (We should be able to download the file and put it into ROS 2 and run it without changing anything)

-.. warning:: The names of topics are important, writing the wrong name will result in a **25% point** deduction.
+.. warning:: The names of topics are important, writing the wrong name will result in a **5 point** deduction of the overall grade.

 Grading Rubric
 ^^^^^^^^^^^^^^